scrapinghub/portia/docs/project.rst

   failed and the data is discarded.

 vary : boolean
-  Weather to ignore this field for duplicate detection.
+  Whether to ignore this field for duplicate detection.
 For example, sometimes the same product is available under many urls, in which case you would want to enable this attribute for the ``url`` field, if you want to drop duplicates.